FREQUENTLY ASKED QUESTIONS

 What do all the weird leather descriptive terms on your website mean?

 Pullup: When a leather has a pullup it means that where the leather stretches a shift in the colour of the leather can be seen.
 So, when you force a finger up through the back the the leather you are 'pulling up' another colour in the leather.
 This creates a 'marbled' sort of look to the colour of the leather where it would otherwise be one solid tone.
+Tallows, waxes, and oils are dispersed when the fibres are stretched and this is what creates the ‘mottled’ colour variation of a pullup leather.

 Where do you get your leather?
 What is an odd-lot leather?

 The majority of leathers I used are sourced from a custom leather supply shop in Hamilton, Ontario called Tundra Leather.
 Tundra Leather stocks a wide variety of what are called odd lot leathers.
-Odd lot leathers are typically discontinued products - when a tannery approaches a manufacturer with a new type of leather it is common for them to bring a 'sample' of the leather with them.
+Odd lot leathers are typically discontinued offerings - when a tannery approaches a manufacturer with a new type of leather it is common for them to bring a 'sample' of the leather with them.
 If the manufacturer approves the leather in question the tannery will commit to producing more of that leather.
-If the manufacturer turns down the leather it often happens that the sample rolls get thrown out or sold very cheap.
+If the manufacturer turns down the leather it often happens that the sample rolls get thrown out or sold very cheap as “odd-lot”.
 This means that most of the leathers I use are one of a kind, one-off hides.
 Unfortunately this makes it difficult to replicate things I have done in the past, but it also means that each piece is entirely unique, simply based on the leather used.

 How should I care for my new Gusset Leather item?

 However, if you do decide to use a care product for your item I recommend natural mink oil and/or beeswax.
 Just like with waxed leather or oiled leather, each of these products will affect your item differently.
 Mink oil is primarily a protector - it is commonly used in applications where you would like to waterproof leather or where you would like to seal the leather off from dirt and grime.
-On the other hand, beeswax is a conditioner - it will help moisturize the leather, giving it a malleable texture and allowing it to maintain strength.
+On the other hand, beeswax is a conditioner - it will help moisturize the leather, giving it a malleable texture and allowing it to maintain strength and proper elasticity.
 Just like skin, leather needs a certain measure of moisture and exfoliation in order to be kept in great shape.

 I have a water spot on my item, what can I do?

 Water spots can be hard to avoid, especially if you are caught in the rain with your leather item.
 Can you get a water spot out of leather?
 The short answer is no. Different leathers react to water in different ways, Open grain leathers should be left alone, since an extended patina will likely cause the water spots to disappear over time.
 With most other leathers the best way to eliminate a water spot is to work moisture into the rest of the leather, or possibly just the affected area.
 Using a wax or oil can even out the colour tones and cause the water spot to become unnoticeable.
-Be sure to understand what type of leather your item is made from before getting water on it!
+Be sure to understand what type of leather your item is made from before getting spots on it!

 The leather on my item has spots and markings on it, what are these from?